-- a) Candidates for public office may request voter lists from the SOE Office for use during the campaign. - b) To ensure clarity all candidates requesting voter data are encouraged to email their request to publicrecordrequest@bayvotes.org, but may request in person, by phone or in writing. - c) The SOE Office can provide voter lists in either hard copy or electronic formats including: - (1) Email - (2) CD disk - d) Candidates requesting a printed copy of voter lists are required to pay \$0.15 per page to cover the cost of printing the lists. - e) Candidates are not charged for electronic file copies as long as the disk is provided by the candidate.
+- a) Candidates for public office may request voter lists from the SOE Office for use during the campaign. - b) To ensure clarity all candidates requesting voter data are encouraged to email their request to publicrecordrequest@bayvotes.org, but may request in person, by phone or in writing using10404 Public Record Request, if desired. - c) The SOE Office can provide voter lists in either hard copy or electronic formats including: - (1) Email - (2) CD disk - d) Candidates requesting a printed copy of voter lists are required to pay \$0.15 per page to cover the cost of printing the lists. - e) Candidates are not charged for electronic files as long as the recording media is provided by the candidate.